wesbos/Gatsby-Workshop/notes/05 - Sourcing Data.md

 We should now be seeing a list of tips.
 But, if you click on a tip, we hit a 404 page!
 OH no!

-This is because Ggatsby doesn't know about these individual pages yet.
+This is because Gatsby doesn't know about these individual pages yet.
 Let's jump into that in the next section.